-While there are three permanent members of the P&RC, a standing invitation exists to all non-executive directors to attend meetings.
-The Chief Executive Officer (CEO) and Group Executive - People & Culture are also invited to attend P&RC meetings, except where matters associated with their own performance or remuneration are considered.
+- KPMG provides information to assist the P&RC in making remuneration decisions and recommendations to the Board - The work undertaken by KPMG in 2020 did not constitute a remuneration recommendation are also invited to attend P&RC meetings, except where matters associated with their own performance or remuneration are considered.
 Specific governance activities with respect to the P&RC include regular reviews of the P&RC Charter to ensure consideration of changing regulations, guidelines and best practice and an annual audit of committee minutes against the P&RC Charter.
-For P&RC meeting attendance information, refer to the table on page 46 of the directors' report.
+For P&RC meeting attendance information, refer to the table on page 14 of the directors' report.